 Although it’s still early days in terms of research, studies already show that CBD can help with other symptoms like nerve pain, nausea, and inflammation.
-Research on the effectiveness of CBD to offer relief from other health-related problems such as Parkinson’s disease, multiple sclerosis, Alzheimer’s disease, and Dravet syndrome is constantly underway.
+Research on the effectiveness of CBD to offer relief from other health-related problems such as Parkinson’s disease, multiple sclerosis (MS), Alzheimer’s disease, and Dravet syndrome is constantly underway.

 With so many scientists looking at how cannabis can benefit the body, you may be wondering if CBD is classified as a drug.

-Is CBD a Drug?
+Is CBD Legal?

-It’s important that CBD products under go what’s called third-party testing.
+It’s important that hemp-derived CBD products under go what’s called third-party testing.
 The products at New Phase Blends have all gone through rigorous third-party testing, which means that you don’t have to worry about sub-standard products.

+Hemp (cannabis sativa) contains an abundance of CBD, and almost no THC – at all.
+By federal law, the hemp plant must contain no more than 0.3% THC.
 You can rest assured that you are getting the best quality CBD products, because you can literally scan the product and see a lab report on the cannabinoids contained within that specific product.

-CBD is popular for those looking for the health benefits that come from cannabis, but don’t want to deal with the intoxicating effects of THC.
+CBD is popular for those looking for the benefits that come from cannabis, but don’t want to deal with the intoxicating effects of THC.